knguyenOS/College-Apartment-Network-Design/README.md

 - Optimized for high-speed backbone interconnects using SFP+ transceivers and Cat6A cabling
 - Ensures fast data delivery and redundancy between floors.

+All switches are **rack-mountable** and housed in **server rack** per floor.
+- Each floor contains an intermediate distribution frame (IDF) room for housing the server rack
-All switches are rack-mountable and housed in StarTech.com 18U server racks per floor.
-Core equipment—including servers, routers, and patch panels—are centralized in a Tripp Lite 24U server enclosure located in the main distribution frame (MDF).
-Network devices are organized using blank keystone patch panels, Cat5e/Cat6 cables, and RJ45 connectors, enabling clean, scalable cabling layouts.
+- Core equipments, including servers, core switches, and routers are centralized in a 24U server enclosure located in the main distribution frame (MDF)
+- Network devices are organized using blank keystone patch panels, Cat5e/Cat6 cables, and RJ45 connectors, enabling clean, scalable cabling layouts.

-To serve authentication and addressing needs, two Dell PowerEdge R240 servers run Active Directory and DHCP, allowing for centralized identity management, dynamic IP allocation, and VLAN-based traffic segmentation.
-These servers are backed with RAID support and can be expanded as needed.
+To serve authentication and addressing needs:
+- Two Dell PowerEdge R240 servers run Active Directory and DHCP foridentity management, DHCP, VLAN-based traffic segmentation.
+- These servers are backed with RAID support and can be expanded as needed.

 ## Scalable Infrastructure Design